Mumbai Trans Harbour Link: Construction

 Casting for the first segment of Package 3 of the project began on 12 September 2019.
 On the same date, MMRDA officials also stated that 20% of the total project work had been completed.
-The first girder, weighing 1,000 tonnes, for the MTHL was launched on 15 January 2020 marking the erection of its first span.
+The first girder, weighing 1,000 tonnes, for the MTHL was launched on 15 January 2020, marking the erection of its first span.
 The project faced delays due to the COVID-19 pandemic.
 Over 5,000 workers had been deployed on the project prior to the pandemic, but this was reduced to around 2,000 workers by June 2020.
 An estimated 27% of the total project work had been completed by June 2020, and 35.29% by November 2020.
 The BMC Tree Authority granted permission to the MMRDA to cut 454 trees and transplant another 550 trees for the MTHL project on 2 December 2020.
 The MMRDA stated that it would also plant 2,000 trees in Vasai to compensate for the loss.
 The agency stated that 40% of the total project work had been completed by the end of June 2021.
-Minister of Urban Development and Public Works (Public Undertakings) Eknath Shinde's Public Relation Office stated in August 2021 that 52% of the project work had been completed.
+The then Minister of State for Urban Development and Public Works, Eknath Shinde's Public Relation Office, stated in August 2021 that 52% of the project work had been completed.
 It also noted that 8,189 staff and labourers were currently deployed on the construction site, and that about 8 months of work days were lost as a result of the COVID-19 pandemic.

-The MMRDA stated that it had completed 76% of the total project work on 11 April 2022.
-On 15 September 2022, Chief Minister Eknath Shinde stated that 84% of the total project work had been completed.
-The longest orthotropic deck, measuring 180 metres long and weighing 2,400 MT, was launched on 2 November 2022.